Top 80 Free Datasets for Data Science in 2024 [Ultimate Guide]

 Data science projects start with quality data.
 You’ve heard it before: garbage in, garbage out.
 Fortunately, there’s a wealth of free datasets online, from governmental and economic data to narrower topics like MLB stats and video game sales.

-Whether you’re putting together a data science project to land a job or just want to brush up on your SQL or data analyst skills, we’ve selected some of our favorite sources of free data and useful datasets you can use for your next project.
+Whether you’re putting together a data science project to land a job or just want to brush up on your SQL or data analyst skills, we’ve selected some of our favorite sources of useful and free datasets for Data Science in 2024 which you can use for your next project.

 Where to Find Free Datasets: Data Search Engines & Repositories